cuulee/buhayra/README.md

 # Buhayra

 Buhayra (from al-buhayra) is a running prototype aiming at obtaining water extent in small reservoirs in semi-arid regions from satellite data.
 It collects, filters and processes sentinel-1 and sentinel-2 scenes for northeast Brazil and stores the water extent in a structured data model.
-This work has been funded by the German Research Foundation [DFG](http://gepris.dfg.de/gepris/projekt/266418622)
+This work has been funded by the German Research Foundation [DFG](http://gepris.dfg.de/gepris/projekt/266418622) and runs on the compute server for high performance computing of [ZIM - Uniersity of Potsdam](http://www.uni-potsdam.de/de/zim/angebote-loesungen/hpc.html)

 ## sar2watermask